chryzsh/DarthSidious/README.md

 A book-in-progress about hacking Microsoft technology, and specifically Active Directory.

-**The goal is simple** - to share my modest knowledge about the hacking of Windows systems.
-This is known as red team, but I am also very concerned with blue team.
+**The goal is simple** - to share my modest knowledge about hacking Windows systems.

+This is commonly known as red team, but I am also very concerned with blue team.
 That is, helping those who are interested in defending too.
-Having knowledge about both is what separates the average infosec people from the really good ones, that truly understands what is possible from both sides of the infrastructure.
+Having knowledge about both is what separates the average infosec people from the really good ones.

 **There are three major parts in this book**
 1. Building a lab